Kipras-Skeirys/project_shush/README.md

 ### app

 The first thing that happens when joining a chat session is user authentication.
-That basically works like this:\s\s non-existing session url -> re-direct to app index\s\s existing session url -> session is full -> re-direct to app index\s\s existing session url -> session not full -> $_SESSION credentials do not match on database -> create new user -> procees to session\s\s existing session url -> $_SESSION credentials match on database -> procees to session
+That basically works like this:
+  - non-existing session url -> re-direct to app index
+  - existing session url -> session is full -> re-direct to app index
+  - existing session url -> session not full -> $_SESSION credentials do not match on database -> create new user -> procees to session
+  - existing session url -> $_SESSION credentials match on database -> procees to session

 Right after the authentication a js script will trigger and send an update of your status to the database that you have connected.
 User status is a feature for better user experience so that users could see if the other user is connected or disconnected.